microsoft/TypeScript-wiki/Modules.md

+> # Hey, this page is out of date!
+> For a more up to date guide, check out [Namespaces and Modules](https://github.com/Microsoft/TypeScript-Handbook/blob/master/pages/Namespaces%20and%20Modules.md) at our Handbook repo page.

 # Introduction
 This post outlines the various ways to organize your code using modules in TypeScript.
 We'll be covering internal and external modules and we'll discuss when each is appropriate and how to use them.
 We'll also go over some advanced topics of how to use external modules, and address some common pitfalls when using modules in TypeScript.